TCummings03/Capstone-Final-Project/README.md

 Outliers:

 During my exploratory data analysis, I created scatter plots of each of the numeric columns(beds, baths, sqft) plotted against rent price to see if there were any outliers.
 From the scatter plots, I was able to detect the outliers and investigate those points.
-I could tell that they were outliers on the graph becuase they did not follow the general trend.
-However, upon further inspection I was able to confirm they were outliers because they had values such as 99999 for square footage or price.
+I could tell that they were outliers on the graph because they did not follow the general trend.
+However, upon further inspection, I was able to confirm they were outliers because they had values such as 99999 for square footage or price.
 I removed these points.
 In addition, I checked points below 100 sqft that had rent prices that did not seem plausible -- I also removed these points.
 In the below plots, we can see the progression of the plots after removing outliers.

 ![plot1](https://github.com/TCummings03/Capstone-Final-Project/blob/master/Images/Pic1.png)
 --